 The equipment in the hospital was a mix of old and new.
 To give a few examples, the machines used for patient respiratory support were up to date with new hospitals in the United States.
 However, gavage feeds were done by gravity as there were no feeding pumps.
 When I left the unit in late 2017, they were just transitioning from paper documentation to electronic charting.
+Aside from securing a job there were many other important things to sort out in my move to the UK.
 As an American I was required to pay a health surcharge fee alongside my visa fee.
 This allowed to have the same national health insurance that UK residents have.
 However, it is important to mention that national health insurance does not include vision or dental coverage.
 The NHS does provide a pension plan for its employees.
 However, since I knew I would not be in the UK permanently, I chose to opt out.
-To protect myself and nursing license I obtained malpractice insurance by the Royal College of Nursing.
+To protect myself and my nursing license I obtained malpractice insurance by the Royal College of Nursing.
 I found the Royal College of Nursing to be a great resource during my time in the UK.
 They will not only help you should something go wrong, but also provide you with career support and educational materials.